CY83R-3X71NC710N/Ultimate-Regex-Crossword-Solver/specs.md

-# Specfications about the regex rectangle we are trying to solve
+# Specifications about the regex rectangle we are trying to solve

 https://regexcrossword.com/playerpuzzles/595e8c8e86584
 ```